PatrickPDPS/DPSRevitPrimer/02_DPS Revit Template/2-1_project_start.md

 ## Project Start Process

-To ensure that **all** projects are started in the most efficient manner, DPS has implemented a process that requires a Revit Support tech or BIM Committee Member to start your project for you.
+To ensure that **all** projects are started in the most efficient manner, DPS has implemented a process that requires a Revit Support tech or Design Technology Leader to start your project for you.

 After a project coordinator or project manager has completed the **Project Start Form** and **BIMxp** the Revit Support tech will: